PDF printable version of Zika virus - information for clinicians and public health practitioners (PDF 333 KB)

 Zika virus and pregnancy

-Women who are pregnant (in any trimester) or who plan to become pregnant are advised to consider postponing travel to any area with current or recent local Zika virus transmission (refer to the Department of Health webpage).
+Women who are pregnant (in any trimester) or who plan to become pregnant are advised to defer travel to any country with current or recent local Zika virus transmission (refer to the Department of Health webpage).
 If women do decide to travel, they are advised to talk to their doctor first and strictly follow mosquito bite prevention measures.

-For guidance on assessing pregnant women returning from countries with current or recent local Zika virus transmission please refer to the Interim recommendations for assessment of pregnant women returning from Zika virus-affected areas.
+For guidance on assessing pregnant women returning from countries with current or recent local Zika virus transmission Zika virus affected countries please refer to the Interim recommendations for assessment of pregnant women returning from Zika virus-affected areas.

 Further information on management of a pregnant woman who has had a positive Zika test is available in the RANZCOG guideline Care of women with confirmed Zika virus infection during pregnancy in Australia.